Guidelines for Contributors

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Heroism Science, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Heroism Science.
 If you have concerns about the submission terms for Heroism Science, please contact the editors.

 Manuscripts submitted to the journal will undergo a double-blind peer review process.
+Peer review will be done by external experts without affiliations to the editorial board or the author.
 The estimated time of completion of the review process is 8-10 weeks.

 Research submitted must be original and not currently under consideration for publication by another journal.